LukarioMC/COMP-4800-37/README.md

 Recreation of the historical 37 website which contains facts about the number.

 # Installation
 To install, you must configure the applications environment variables via an `.env` file that should be created in the root directory.
+Optionally, you may run the script to extract the original site data and then reset the database.

 ## `.env` Configuration
 Required Variables: